brandnpatterson/Goldilocks-Prints/README.md

 √ Refactor Navbar - drop-btn and nav in one component & include it into header

 # Current
-- Separate Content from Header completely
+- Create Background for nav-links-responsive
 - Consider most simple solution the best

 # Todo